What Are Low Impact Dyes?

 Low impact dye doesn’t contain any toxic chemicals and doesn’t require toxic mordants (substances that fix dyes to fabric).
 They require significantly less water during the dyeing process, which reduces waste.

 Low impact dyes are a kind of non toxic fabric dye that have been certified as eco-friendly by Oeko-Tex with their Standard 100 label.
 Oeko-Tex is an international trademark with stringent standards for product safety and sustainability, so you can be sure any dyes with the Standard 100 label are completely devoid of harmful substances.
-These eco-friendly fabric dyes are the most sustainable choice for a myriad of reasons.

-Here at WAMA, we use fiber reactive dye, a subset of low impact dyes.
+Here at WAMA, we use fiber reactive dye, a subset of low-impact dyes.
 Fiber reactive dyes are synthetic dyes that directly react with the fiber.
 Reactive dye creates a chemical reaction within the molecules of the fabric.
 The end result is a non toxic dye that’s permanently bonded with the fiber, making the dye an integral part of the fabric.

 WHY ARE LOW IMPACT DYES BETTER THAN TRADITIONAL DYES?